Updated January 2023

 These items will NOT be collected curbside.

-Yes.
-New fees for garbage disposal at the Eco Centre came into effect on July 1.
+Fees for garbage disposal at the Eco Centre came into effect on July 1, 2022.

 There have always been disposal fees for certain items, including mattresses and fridges.
 These fees simply cover the cost of transporting the mattresses to a recycling facility in Calgary, or to safely remove the freon from your fridge or freezer.